 There’s an irritating and unsightly scurfy spot below the inside corner of my left eye.
 We’ve been battling one another for over a month.
 I’m winning.
-Well, I thought I was.
+At least I thought I was.
 This scurf, like lots of scurf, spreads when encouraged.
-If you had such a spot on your face would you want to encourage it to spread?
+If you had a crusty, red, reactive spot on your face would you want to encourage it to spread?
 NO!
-Neither do I. However…
+Neither do I, however…

 I live in a barn with horses.
 I’ve been up close and personal with horses for most of my life and intend to finish the same way.
 BUT – I am mildly allergic to them.
 So, sometimes things itch.
 Nothing big, but my brain recognizes “itch” and the fingers take on a will of their own and scratch.

 My eyes itch – I rub them.
 With gloves on or without.
 In the barn or in bed.
 I don’t PLAN to rub my eyes.
-I don’t WANT to rub my eyes.
-I PURPOSE not to rub my eyes.
-Yet I do.
+The last thing I WANT to do is rub my eyes.
+Even if I PURPOSE to not rub my eyes – it happens.
 Scurf loves finding new territory.